xenharmonic-devs/sonic-weave/documentation/intermediate-dsl.md

 false or print('This executes too') true  or print("This won't execute")

-niente ?? print('This executes as well')
+niente al print('This executes as well')
-0      ?? print("This won't execute")
+0      al print("This won't execute")
 ```

 #### Array